briandasantini/t38webserver/README.md

 conda install modeller
 ```
-However, it will instruct you to modify /home/user/miniconda3/envs/server/lib/modeller-10.3/modlib/modeller/config.py ~~or wherever your config.py is located,~~ and replace XXXX with your Modeller licence key (in this case: MODELIRANJE).
+However, it will instruct you to modify /home/user/miniconda3/envs/server/lib/modeller-10.3/modlib/modeller/config.py and replace XXXX with your Modeller licence key (in this case: MODELIRANJE).
 Execute the command again. </br>
 If the installation of vmd-python doesn't work, go to https://github.com/Eigenstate/vmd-python, download the repo, and run it.

 Finally, setup the local configurations.
 Open a new file **.env** and write the following: